 The result was the Mach1 series, boots made for high performance recreational skiing and the technicians who fit them.
 If there’s one feature that defines the new Tecnica, it’s Custom Adaptive Shape (C.A.S.), the primordial link between ski, shell, liner and skier that determines the success of any ski experience.
 C.A.S. isn’t just an anatomical shape, but a fit methodology and a means of modifying the liner and/or shell without impinging on its structural integrity.

-For 2020, Tecnica has concocted a means of distorting the carbon fiber in the upper cuff of a new C.A.S. design made specifically for women.
-By bringing adaptability to the one feature that defines a women’s boot, cuff height.
-Tecnica is able to raise the rear spoiler height and increase its forward lean on its top Mach1 W models.
-This brilliant, contrarian move instantly elevates Tecnica’s entries in the women’s high performance market.
+For 2020, Tecnica concocted a means of distorting the carbon fiber in the upper cuff of a new C.A.S. design made specifically for women.
+By bringing adaptability to the one feature that defines a women’s boot, cuff height, Tecnica is able to raise the rear spoiler height and increase its forward lean on its top Mach1 W models.
+This brilliant, contrarian move instantly elevated Tecnica’s entries in the women’s high performance market.

-The Firebird R series fits in between the race department Firebird WC series and the Mach1 LV.
-In a word, it’s immaculate.
+For most experts who prefer a race-quality fit, the Mach1 LV 130 is more than enough boot.
+But if you were raised in race boots, there’s something they deliver no other boots quite manage to.
+Maybe I suggest a Firebird R, a series that fits in between the race department Firebird WC series and the Mach1 LV.
+In a word, they’re immaculate.
 The Firebird R 140 has all the goodies you get with a true race boot, without the discomforts.
 It has a solid sole (that you don’t have to grind to fit in a binding), lace-up liner, 96mm last, polyester shell and cuff and, of course, that 140 flex index.
 Even if you’re a really good skier, this may sound like more boot than you need.
 Trust me, it’s not.

-While my personal predilections ought not be accepted as Gospel, I found the Firebird R 140 to possess the best bundle of properties for the performance skier of any boot we rated at the Masterfit Boot Test last spring, and the Mach1 LV 130 was not far behind.
+While my personal predilections ought not be accepted as Gospel, I found the Firebird R 140 to possess the best bundle of properties for the performance skier of any boot we rated at the Masterfit Boot Test in 2019, and the Mach1 LV 130 wasn’t far behind.